 These simple protein bites are a big hit with the children.
 When I made the first batch they went down very quickly so I have learnt to double the recipe.
 They are a perfect sweet treat and ideal as an energy boost pre or post workout.
 Make a batch of these and store them in the fridge or freezer so you always have a healthy treat to hand.
-For a vegan protein option try vanilla sunwarrier protein powder.
-I also like the berry flavoured soy protein powder from My Protein too.
-Want to see the video demonstrating this recipes – have a look here
+For a vegan option swap to a pea protein powder

 Difficulty – Easy